Codemon72/JavaScript--Gym_and_Library/JSON.stringify().md

 The JSON.stringify() method converts JavaScript objects into strings.

 When sending data to a web server the data has to be a string.
+Since the JSON format is text only, it can easily be sent to and from a server, and used as a data format by any programming language.

 ### Syntax
 `JSON.stringify(obj, replacer, space)`